Open to the public

 Pick up your trail map at the Reed Education Center when you sign in and explore our two self-guided nature trails: the Discovery Trail and the Java History Trail.

-Visitors are encouraged to call in advance of their arrival: (443) 482-2200.
-Individuals with special needs or groups wishing to visit SERC should contact the Education Office at 443-482-2388.
+Individuals with special needs or groups wishing to visit SERC should contact the Education Office at 443-482-2218.

 Guided and Self-guided Canoe/Kayak Trails:

 During spring, summer and fall, SERC presents guided canoe trips along Muddy Creek for the whole family.
 Sign up for one of these two-hour trips and learn about the ecology of Chesapeake Bay wetlands and research conducted by our scientists.
 See our Calendar of Events for trip dates and times which are always on Saturdays, April through October.
 Minimum age: 6 years.
-Costs: $14/adult, $7/children 13 and under.
+Costs: $18/adult, $9/children 13 and under.
 Designed for beginning and intermediate paddlers.
-Life jacket, canoe, paddle and basic instruction provided with guide.
+Life jacket, canoe, paddle and basic instruction provided before the trip.
 To register, click here.